mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 </code></pre>

 <p>And now we turn to define the logic behind the <code>loadTemperatureDevice(user)</code> method.</p>
 <p>In this method we first load the user and the transmitters associated with them, we do this by calling the <code>RelayrApi</code> class which incorporates a wrapped version of all relayr API calls.
-It is accessible only via the <code>RelayrSdk</code>. </p>
+It is accessible only via the <code>RelayrSdk</code> class. </p>
-<p>In case of an error loading the transmitter we return an error text (one which we will shortly define under the <em>strings.xml</em> file)</p>
+<p>In case of an error loading the transmitter we return an error text (one which we will shortly define in the <em>strings.xml</em> file)</p>
 <pre><code>private void loadTemperatureDevice(User user) {
     RelayrSdk.getRelayrApi()
             .getTransmitters(user.id)